Roy Thinnes: Post-Invaders

-During the 1982-1983 season, Thinnes appeared as Nick Hogan in 35 episodes of Falcon Crest.
+During the 1982–1983 season, Thinnes appeared as Nick Hogan in 35 episodes of Falcon Crest.
 He later played Roger Collins in the 1991 revival of TV's Dark Shadows.
-He appeared on One Life to Live as Alex Crown from 1984–85, and as Sloan Carpenter from 1992-95.
+He appeared on One Life to Live as Alex Crown from 1984 to 1985, and as Sloan Carpenter from 1992 to 1995.
 He also played a lead role in "The Final Chapter," the first episode of the 1977 series Quinn Martin's Tales of the Unexpected (known in the United Kingdom as Twist in the Tale), and in "The Crystal Scarab", a first-season episode of Poltergeist: The Legacy in 1996.
-Thinnes was once considered by Paramount for the part of Captain Jean-Luc Picard in Star Trek: The Next Generation.
+Thinnes was once considered by Paramount for the part of Jean-Luc Picard in Star Trek: The Next Generation.

-He appeared in the 1988 pilot episode of Law & Order, "Everybody's Favorite Bagman", as District Attorney Alfred Wentworth.
-By the time the show was picked up in 1990, however, Thinnes was contractually obligated to another TV series (NBC's remake of Dark Shadows), and so his character was replaced with D.A.
-Adam Schiff, played by Steven Hill.
+He appeared in the 1988 pilot episode of Law & Order, "Everybody's Favorite Bagman", as district attorney Alfred Wentworth.
+By the time the show was picked up in 1990, however, Thinnes was contractually obligated to another TV series (NBC's remake of Dark Shadows), and so his character was replaced with district attorney Adam Schiff, played by Steven Hill.
 Thinnes made two appearances in The X-Files as Jeremiah Smith, an alien rebel with healing and shape-shifting abilities.

 Twice Thinnes appeared on the ABC soap opera One Life to Live playing two different characters.
-From 1984-1985, he played the role of "Alex Crown" and from 1992–1995, he played the role of "Gen. Sloan Carpenter".
+From 1984 to 1985, he played the role of "Alex Crown" and from 1992 to 1995, he played the role of "Gen. Sloan Carpenter".
 During both of his stints on the show, his characters became a father-in-law to the same character, Cassie Callison.

 In 2005, Thinnes co-starred as Dr. Theophile Peyron in the movie The Eyes of Van Gogh about Vincent van Gogh (played by Alexander Barnett, who also wrote and directed) and his voluntary stay in an insane asylum.
-The movie focuses on Van Gogh's relationships with Dr. Peyron, as well as fellow Expressionist Paul Gauguin, and his brother, Theo.
+The movie focuses on Van Gogh's relationships with Dr. Peyron, as well as fellow expressionist Paul Gauguin, and his brother, Theo.

-The New York Times reviewed a 2002 play in which Thinnes had a major role.